spdx/tools-ts/README.md

 | Snippets | PLANNED
 | Annotations | PLANNED

-## API
+## Documentation
-We provide a number of example workflows in the `examples` directory that demonstrate how this library can be used to create SBOMs.

 Please refer to [DOCUMENTATION.md](https://github.com/spdx/tools-ts/blob/main/DOCUMENTATION.md) for a detailed documentation of the API.

+We provide a number of example workflows in the `examples` directory that demonstrate how this library can be used to create SPDX documents.

 ## Contributing
 We welcome contributions to this repository.